kshitiz8/datasciencecoursera/codeBook.md

   * **tGravityAcc_std_X**:
   * **tGravityAcc_std_Y**:
   * **tGravityAcc_std_Z**:
-- Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ)
   * **tBodyGyro_mean_X**:
   * **tBodyGyro_mean_Y**:
   * **tBodyGyro_mean_Z**:
   * **tBodyGyro_std_X**:
   * **tBodyGyro_std_Y**:
   * **tBodyGyro_std_Z**:
+- Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
+Following are the average of the mean and std deviation these measurements for each subject and activity:
   * **tBodyAccJerk_mean_X**:
   * **tBodyAccJerk_mean_Y**:
   * **tBodyAccJerk_mean_Z**: